theTardigrade/golang-tasks/README.md

 )

 func main() {
-	// set up a handler function to run once every minute;
+	// set up a handler function to run once every second;
 	// do not call the function on initialization tasks.Set(time.Second, false, func(id *tasks.Identifier) {
 		fmt.Println("ONE SECOND HAS PASSED")